 For that tension is the ‘Defining Dilemma’ of my title; a tug to, at least, try to be better than our basest nature.

 Presumably we will never lose the reflex to defend our Selves, even if it requires destroying other ‘Selves.’
 But neither should we forsake the stalwart ethical impulses whose very existence marks us as so different from other living beings.
 We must aspire, in the aggregate at least, to be better than creatures whose only involuntary purpose is to cling to life.
-For us also, that instinct is necessary; but as I have said in other posts and contexts, it absolutely should not – must not – be sufficient for us.
+For us also, that instinct is necessary; but as I have said in other posts and contexts, it absolutely cannot – must not – be sufficient for us.

 CONTEXT: Today marks one year since ‘Operation Barbarous’ – the criminal (in multiple senses), cruel invasion of a peaceful sovereign state, Ukraine, by a larger overbearing neighbor – began.
 Russia, the aggressor, is led by Vladimir Putin, a man who seems to be guided by a bizarre blend of KGB cynicism and 19th Century Czarist national Chauvinism.
 By an arrogant megalomaniac who cannot accept that Might does Not make ‘right.’